zaphosting/docs/docs/vserver-linux-ssl.md

 ---
 id: vserver-linux-ssl
-title: VPS Create SSL certificate (Let's Encrypt) for Linux server
+title: VPS - VPS Create SSL certificate (Let's Encrypt) for Linux server
 description: Information on how to create an SSL certificate with Let's Entcrypt for your VPS from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: SSL-Certificate (Let's Encrypt)
 ---